Mech-engineer/Data-Science-Capstone-Project/README.md

-# AI Based Business Lovation Selector for City of Tornto
+# AI Based Business Lovation Selector for City of Toronto

 This is a personal project that I worked on along with University to help some friends in selecting the best neightbourhood for opening their sports equipment shop.